vitorvidaldev/small-projects/AWS/Solutions-Architect/generalNotes.md

 - Classic Load Balancer (CLB) - Legacy

 Sticky Sessions is an advanced load balancing method that allows you to bind a user's sessions to a specific EC2 instance.

+## Elastic File System (EFS)

+EFS is a file storage service for EC2 instances.